Network Rail: Infrastructure

 Track renewal, the ongoing modernisation of the railway network by replacing track and signalling, continues to be carried out by private engineering firms under contract.
 The biggest renewals projects include the multibillion-pound upgrade of the London – Glasgow West Coast Main Line, which was completed in 2008, the Thameslink Programme to upgrade the north–south railway through London and work on the part of Crossrail which is operated by Network Rail.
 A line closure for engineering or renewal works is known as a possession.
+Sustainability is addressed, for example, through the use of composite recycled materials in sleepers under rail track in place of wooden sleepers.

 Network Rail has an internal infrastructure database known as GEOGIS.
 The system uses codes for four-digit Track IDs to identify which line at any location is referred to.
 The first number refers to track direction, with values of 1 (Up), 2 (Down), 3 (Reversible/Bi-directional), or 4 (Merry Go Round Loop).
 The second number refers to track use, which can be 1 (Main or Fast), 2 (Slow, Local or Relief), 3 (Goods), 4 (Single line), 5 (Loop), 6 (Terminal or Bay), 7 (Crossover), 8 (Other or Engine), or 9 (Single Siding).
 The third and fourth numbers refer to the track number, which can be any number from 00 to 99 inclusive, and are usually numbered sequentially.

 In 2006, Network Rail made public a high-tech plan to combat the effects of slippery rail.
 This plan involves the use of satellites for tracking trouble areas, water-jetting trains and crews using railhead scrubbers, sand sticks and a substance called Natrusolve, which dissolves leaf mulch.

 Stations

 Network Rail owns more than 2,500 railway stations, divided into six categories.
 Management and operation of most of them is carried out mostly by the principal train operating company serving that station; however, in a few cases the train operating company does not serve the station.
 For example, is served by CrossCountry, but it is managed by East Midlands Railway.
 As of April 2018, Network Rail manages 20 stations directly, with Clapham Junction and Guildford becoming managed stations on 1 April 2018.
-The stations Network Rail operate are:
+The stations which Network Rail operates are: